KaiKiatLiew/kaikiatliew.github.io/_posts/2025-03-19-COE-Analysis.md

 ![Figure 6](assets/COE/Figure_6.png)

 However, Singapore’s Gross Domestic Product (GDP) per capita has benefitted from its shift towards an advanced economy through embracing manufacturing value-added output.
 Between 2002 and 2024, Singaporean’s GDP per capita has amassed an astounding growth rate of 187%.
-As of 2023, Singapore is ranked fifth in GDP per capita, pulling its weight among other economic powerhouses such as The United States, Germany and Qatar (GDP per capita, by country 2023 | statista), further showcasing Singaporeans growing purchasing power.
+As of 2023, Singapore is ranked fifth in GDP per capita, pulling its weight among other economic powerhouses such as The United States, Germany and Qatar, further showcasing Singaporeans growing purchasing power.
 As a result, Singaporeans income growth can keep pace with rising cost of living for various necessities depicted within CPI chart in Figure 6.

 ![Figure 7](assets/COE/Figure_7.png)